Benefits of diversification

 Chart includes accounts that have a weighted average Note age of 12 months or older, and have not transacted on the Note Trading Platform.

-This chart shows that diversified accounts-those with at least 100 Notes of relatively equal size-are more likely to have positive returns.
+This chart shows that more diversified accounts - those with at least 100 Notes - have been more likely to see positive returns.

-- Accounts with fewer than 100 Notes and with some Notes possibly representing more than 1% of the total account value are the most likely to have negative returns.
+- Accounts with fewer than 100 Notes have been more likely to see negative returns.

 Diversification is a way to manage investment risk by spreading your dollars across many different investments to reduce the exposure to and the risk of a single investment.
 Investing in a combination of assets that are not correlated can lead to a return with lower volatility and less unique risk.

 Diversification helps to limit the impact of any single charge off by spreading your money across many different Notes.
 For example, say you have $2,500 to invest in LendingClub Notes.
 You could invest:

 - $25 in 100 different borrowers.

 If you invest in one borrower and that borrower becomes late and the loan eventually charges off, you could potentially lose 100% of your total investment amount.